apache/spark/docs/apache-airflow/installation.rst

 You can manually install all the providers you need.
 You can continue using the "providers" constraint files but the 'versioned' airflow constraints installs only the versions of providers that were available in PyPI at the time of preparing of the airflow version.
-However, usually you can use "master" version of the providers to install latest version of providers.
+However, usually you can use "main" version of the providers to install latest version of providers.
 Usually the providers work with most versions of Airflow, if there will be any incompatibilities, it will be captured as package dependencies.